nemisj/docs/cv.md

 __Keywords__: IE6 performance, memory analysis,  supervising junior, architecture

-#### 2007 september - 2008 february: Greduate student, Mendix, Rotterdam
+#### 2007 September - 2008 February: , Mendix, Rotterdam

 ( http://www.mendix.com/ )

+__Role__ : Student ( graduation assesment )

+__Department__ 	: R&D

 At my last year of the education at The Hague University of Applied Sciences, I had to do the final assesment.
 My subject of the assesment was "Server-push technoogy and it's implementation inside HTML web apps".
 I had to investigate in all the possible solutions at that time, find a suited one for Mendix platform and implement it on the server and in the client.
 There were two deliverablse of this assesment.
 Working system for the Mendix and process-report for the University.

-__Department__ 	: R&D

 __Achievements__ :